carlouni/virtual-labs/README.md

 ```

 ### Deployment
 1. Copy the folder **virtual-labs** into your WP plugin folder and activate the plugin.
-Alternativelly, create a zip version of the folder **virtual-labs.zip** and upload it from admin panel.
+Alternatively, create a zip version of the folder **virtual-labs.zip** and upload it from admin panel.
-2. Create a new WP page and in the plain text content editor include the **[virtual-labs]** shortcode and save.
+2. Create a new WP page and in the plain text content editor include the **[virtual_labs]** shortcode and save.
 3. You might need to add some styling or include **Bootstrap 4 styles** to your site.